-A human's brain can comprehend information faster than normal, "real-time" speech.
+A human's brain can comprehend information faster than regular, "real-time" speech.

-In-person instruction is paced by the natural speaking and/or demonstration of ideas, facts, and processes.
-An in-class college "lecture" is an example of this kind of instruction.
+Natural speaking paces in-person instruction and/or demonstration of ideas, facts, and processes.
+An in-class college "lecture" is an example of this instruction.
 As students sit in a "lecture," they listen and watch the instructor.
 After 50 minutes, the lecture is over.
 I refer to this type of instruction as "real-time education."
 The instructor's voice, "live" demonstrations, and movement paces the educational bandwidth.
-For example, suppose the instructor demonstrates some software, like Excel, or even browsing the Internet.
+For example, suppose the instructor demonstrates software, like Excel, or even browsing the Internet.
 In that case, the instructor can only go as fast as their hand can move or the Internet connection speed.
 If errors occur in the computer demonstration, it takes time to redo or fix them.
 The instructor's speech may also contain pauses and voice disturbances such as coughing or sneezing.

 In our modern world, multimedia items (e.g., pictures, audio, and video) are in computer-digitized formats.
 Once in digital format, these resources can be edited and improved.
-For example, image editing software, such as Photoshop, can improve a not quite correct picture.
+For example, image editing software, such as Photoshop, can improve a not-quite-correct picture.
 And one can edit audio and video, removing "space," unwanted sounds or motions, and mistakes.
-Furthermore, some motion can be sped up, such as any software demonstration, making it look better, and shortening its length.
-Through digital editing, one can improve instructional materials and even compress (or expand) time without sacrificing content.
-This gets us away from "real-time" instruction.
-We know that the human brain can acquire and process information faster than "real-time" and that it can "multi-task."
+Furthermore, some actions can be sped up, such as any software demonstration, making it look better and shortening its length.
+Through digital editing, one can improve instructional materials and compress (or expand) time without sacrificing content, which gets us away from "real-time" instruction.
+We know the human brain can acquire and process information faster than "real-time" and "multi-task."

 The Time Warp-Ed technique capitalizes on the ability to alter real-time, digitally, and typically compress time.
 If you can imagine instruction, going from point A to point B, as a straight line (or straight wooden stick), digital instruction can squish this straight line (a warped stick now is shorter between endpoints.)
 By "warping" this straight line, one can dramatically increase the educational content bandwidth, utilize the brain more effectively, and make education more time-efficient.
 This Time Warp-Ed technique manipulates time and results in students learning more material in less time.